scilus/scil-documentation/source/arriving/welcome.rst

 TeamViewer
     You can use **screen sharing** software such as TeamViewer.
 You must first install TeamViewer while you are at the University and note the ID and password.
 Then you can install TeamViewer at home.

+Where to start?
+""""""""""""""""

+You can check the :ref:`ref_lab_standards` page to get acquainted with our lab's habits.

+You can check the :ref:`ref_scilpy` page for an introduction to our lab's official github repository, scilpy.

+You can check each of our other tools pages for a description and for some tutorials (tractoflow, recobundles, etc.)